iron-software/IronXL-Examples/how-to/asp-net-mvc-read-excel-file/README.md

 </table>
 ```

-This HTML code snippet utilizes the `DataTable` from the `Index` method as a model, iterating over each row and printing the content into a web page which benefits from Bootstrap styling.
+This updated script uses the `DataTable` received from the `Index` method as its model.
+It formats the data in a Bootstrap-themed table, iterating through each row and displaying each cell.

-Executing this project will display data as demonstrated in the following image:
+Upon executing the project, the output will appear as follows:

 <div class="content-img-align-center">
     <div class="center-image-wrapper">